 My first herping adventure post was a monitor wandering through Lumpani Park.
-These giants are so ubiquitous in Bangkok that I thought it was about time I made another post.
-Honestly, once you know how to look, it’s amazing how many you’ll see!
+These giants are so ubiquitous in Bangkok that I thought it was about time I featured them again.
+Once you know how to look, it’s amazing how many you’ll see!

 When you visit the parks, you’ll see them just lounging alongside the canals: